·

 DIY Deodorant For Smelly Armpits (4 Recipes) - Almost Zero Waste

-A quick overview of the ingredients
+Overview of the ingredients

 Now, let’s jump directly to four different DIY deodorant recipes for smelly armpits!
 You can watch my YouTube video if you want to see how exactly I make the deodorants, step-by-step!
 I also tested each deodorant, so you can check that too if you are interested.